Imagine you’re a driving coach ready to give your driver some feedback.

 So how do we know when our “fight-or-flight” response is kicking in?
 Here’s the thing: it’s often reflected in our bodies.

 Think about it when we’re feeling stressed or defensive we might notice tension in our jaw a tightness in our chest or even sweaty palms.
+How to keep your cool in a driver coaching session.

 These are all physical cues that our nervous system is on high alert.